Amazon Consultant

 Has Amazon Lost Interest In Vendor Central?

-It’s very likely that operating through Vendor Central is proving to be costly for Amazon.
+Operating through Vendor Central is likely proving to be costly for Amazon.
 The retail giant initially started this program to increase the number of products that were available to Prime members.
 By buying the products directly from vendors, Amazon can ensure that inventory is always ready to be shipped to prospective customers.
 But for doing all this more manpower is needed and the costs associated with managing the program are massive.
-Amazon has to pay the workers that manage the categories, the purchasing team, the customer support team and the cost to hold all the inventory.
+Amazon has to pay the workers who manage the categories, the purchasing team, the customer support team, and the cost to hold all the inventory.

 Increased cost in management of Vendor Central

 In recent times, Amazon closed the Vendor Express program stating that “After careful evaluation, we’ve decided to retire Vendor Express and refocus the business on other selling programs.”
 For those who don’t know, Vendor Express was a great way for brands to get an invitation for Vendor Central.
 By taking the Vendor Express route out, Vendor Central is now exclusively an invitation-only program.
-We anticipate that these moves of Amazon are signaling towards its closure in the near future.
+We anticipate that these moves of Amazon are signaling its closure shortly.

 “One Vendor” – A Fact Or Fiction?

-There were rumors claiming that to cut down its loses and sharpen the profits; Amazon is testing a universal platform called “One Vendor.”
+Rumors were claiming that to cut down its losses and sharpen its profits; Amazon is testing a universal platform called “One Vendor.”
 This platform will combine both Seller Central and Vendor Central into one consolidated selling system.
 But is this a fact or fiction?
-Amazon claims that they are not yet working on creating any such platform, but a former Amazon employee who is at present working with agencies that helps to sell on Amazon has assured that this is really happening.
+Amazon claims that they are not yet working on creating any such platform, but a former Amazon employee who is at present working with agencies that help to sell on Amazon has assured that this is happening.

 Vendor Central & Seller Central

-A consolidated platform would be more efficient, easier and a cost-effective option than two.
+A consolidated platform would be a more efficient, easier, and cost-effective option than two.
 Although there is no confirmation from Amazon, it seems that they have been gradually merging.
-Many of the marketing tools provided are similar or exactly the same.
+Many of the marketing tools provided are similar or the same.
 For example, Product Display Ad and Headline Search Ads were previously available to vendors only, but now they are available to sellers as well.
 Also recently, Amazon has merged EBC and A+ Content into a single platform called A+ Content Manager.
-So it appears that Amazon is making both the side of equation more and more equal.
+So it appears that Amazon is making both sides of the equation more and more equal.

 It’s a rumor or a truth that will turn into reality in the near future we can’t tell, but for now, it would be better if vendors learn to deal with what’s going on at present.
 It is possible that vendors are overnight asked to switch to Seller Central or they might themselves want to switch to Seller Central because of lack of purchase orders.
 If you are one of the Vendors looking to switch, you should be aware of the differences between the two platforms.